Doping dependence of chiral superconductivity in near $45^\circ$ twisted bilayer cuprates: Introduction

-Previous theoretical work based on Bogoliubov-de-Gennes mean-field theory lacks the effect of strong correlation, which are important in cuprate-based system.
+Previous theoretical work based on Bogoliubov-de-Gennes mean-field theory lacks the effect of strong correlation, which are important in cuprates.
 Moreover, the physics of cuprates is strongly doping dependent, being affected by the pseudogap phenomenon below optimal doping~\cite{dash_pseudogap_2019}.
 A twisted $t-J$ model of cuprates within slave-boson mean field theory predicts that the range of twist angle around $45^\circ$ which allows TRS breaking is narrow~\cite{song_doping_2022}.
 To address the effect of the strong correlation and the effect of doping, a Hubbard model for a system with a twist angle of $\theta=53.13^\circ$ has been studied with the variational cluster approximation (VCA) and cluster dynamical mean field theory (CDMFT)~\cite{lu_doping_2022}.
-The TRS breaking was observed near optimal doping when strong interlayer tunneling was considered.
+The TRS breaking was observed near optimal doping when strong inter-layer tunneling was considered.
 It was conjectured that at a twist angle closer to $45^\circ$, the mixed state could be more stable as a function of doping.
 The number of orbitals per unit cell in systems close to $45^\circ$ makes them challenging to study using quantum cluster methods.

 In this paper we take a step further into studying systems close to $45^\circ$, by considering a Hubbard model for bilayer cuprates at a twist angle $\theta=43.60^\circ$, corresponding to a unit cell of 58 copper sites.
 We use the VCA to probe the stability of the TRS-breaking superconducting phase against doping.
-We follow the methodology proposed in Ref.~\cite{lu_doping_2022} and show that a TRS-breaking phase occurs in a narrow doping range, which can be explained by the band structure limiting the energy gained from combining the two superconducting states in competition.
+We follow the methodology proposed in Ref.~\cite{lu_doping_2022} and show that a TRS-breaking phase occurs again in a narrow doping range, which can be explained by the band structure limiting the energy gained from combining the two superconducting states in competition.
+Thus, moving closer to a $45^\circ$ twist angle does not necessarily stabilizes the TRS-breaking phase, which is counter-intuitive.